adam-singer/financecoding.github.com/source/_posts/2013-11-29-build-and-deploy-dart-to-beaglebone-black.markdown

 I was looking into using [dart](https://www.dartlang.org) on [Beaglebone Black](http://beagleboard.org/products/beaglebone%20black) and decided it would be useful to share with others what I found.

 After a some build hacks and patches I found a minimal working solution for Beaglebone Black with [Debian](https://wiki.debian.org/ArmHardFloatPort) [ARMhf](http://www.armhf.com/).
 A few important notes before going down the road of building dart for ARM.
-The `dart-sdk` is not fully supported and pub currently might not work.
-The `dartanalyzer` might not work.
+The `dart-sdk` is not fully supported and pub currently might not work. ~~The `dartanalyzer` might not work~~.
 The only supported [ARM architectures](http://en.wikipedia.org/wiki/List_of_ARM_cores) are the ones that have [ARMv7](http://en.wikipedia.org/wiki/ARMv7#32-bit_architecture) with [VFP](http://en.wikipedia.org/wiki/ARM_architecture#Floating-point_.28VFP.29).
 Don't spin your wheels trying to target any architecutre that is not `ARMv7` with VFP (minimum at the moment `ARMv7-A`) unless you plan on implementing the routines needed in the runtime [arm assembler](https://code.google.com/p/dart/source/browse/branches/bleeding_edge/dart/runtime/vm/assembler_arm.cc).
 If you do plan on implementing them, well thats just pure awesome!

 ```cpp assembler_arm.cc
 void CPUFeatures::InitOnce() {